 You can do this in the webapp using the ‘Check QR Code’ button in the middle of the appbar or performing a scan with a smartphone directly on the screen.

-We could imagine using this composition to bring people who scan it to an Insta post about a sailboat race.
-This is an example like any other, the possibilities are endless.
+One could imagine using this composition to lead people who scan it to an Instagram post about a sailboat race.
+This is just one example among many possibilities.

 Want to go straight to the point?
 Just click on this link to open a similar ready-made composition directly in the online editor.

 Use a Firefox web browser on a desktop or laptop to obtain the same 3D effect.
-Check our FAQ Support section for detailed compatibility information.
+Check the FAQ Support section for detailed compatibility information.